mongodb-labs/mongo-c-driver-async/README.md

 > This is NOT a supported MongoDB product!
 >
 > The content of this repository should be considered experimental and subject
 > to breaking changes at any time.
+It is not suitable for production.
+>

 <!-- Any information written here must be kept in-sync with the relevant
 documentation pages, noted in comments. -->

-This is `amongoc`, a C11 MongoDB asynchronous client library.
+This is `amongoc`, an early prototype for a C11 MongoDB asynchronous client library.
 It implements a subset of the MongoDB driver APIs.

 <!-- Details in ref/building.rst -->